MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 | Manageable | Yes |
 | Comments | Deprecated from MAU 4.70. |

-### ReopenAfterGUIInstall
+## ReopenAfterGUIInstall

 **DO NOT USE**.
-If set to TRUE, MAU GUI will open on the first MAU launch (FBA) after an update.
-This preference will be removed after the first GUI launch following MAU update.
+If set to TRUE, the MAU GUI will open during the first MAU launch after an update.
+This preference is removed after the MAU GUI's initial launch following the update.

 | Category | Details |
 | --- | --- |